-Accounting concept that revenue is not anticipated but is recognised only when realised in the form of either cash or of other assets, the ultimate, cash realisation of which can be assessed with reasonable certainty.
+Accounting concept that revenue is not anticipated, but is recognised only when it is realised in the form of cash or other assets; the ultimate cash realisation of which can be assessed with reasonable certainty.

 Prudential Framework

 The Prudential Framework replaced the credit approval mechanism previously used by central government to control borrowing for capital expenditure.
 Local authorities are now allowed to determine their own capital programmes according to prudent assessments of affordability.
 Authorities must set their spending plans in accordance with the CIPFA Prudential Code.